EffectOrientedProgramming/book/Chapters/04_Initialization.md

 In ZIO all managed Effects are contained in ZIO objects, and all Effectful functions return a ZIO object.

 Looking at the code from the inside out, the `defer` block executes the `printLine` Effect by calling `.run`, but does *not* call `.run` for `Dough`.
-`defer` always produces an Effect, so the result of the `defer` block is an Effect.
+`defer` always produces an Effect, so the result of the `defer` block is an Effect that produces `Dough`.
 The `defer` Effect is passed to `ZLayer.fromZIO` which produces a `ZLayer` object (also an Effect) containing a `Dough` object.

 ## Multiple Dependencies

 Once the `Dough` has risen, we want to bake it.
-For this we will need some kind of `HeatSource`:
+For this we need some kind of `HeatSource`:

 ```scala 3 mdoc:silent
 import zio.*